scottie1984/swagger-express-router/README.md

 swagger.setUpRoutes(middlewareObj, app, swaggerDocument, useBasePath, true, authenticate);
 ```
 At this time, there is no special handling that is depended on the type of authentication that was specified in swagger.
-The authentication will be done after the validation, just in case your authentication depends on your api inputs
+The authentication will be done after the validation, just in case your authentication depends on your api inputs.
+If you want to continue to your middleware even if authentication fails, just call next in that case also.

 ## Test